TryQuiet/quiet/README.md

 Each group of people (Quiet calls them "communities") gets their own insular network, so that data from one community never touches the devices of Quiet users in *other* communities.
 Not even in encrypted form!

 Message syncing is taken care of by a project called [OrbitDB](https://orbitdb.org), which works like a mashup of Git, a [gossip protocol](https://en.wikipedia.org/wiki/Gossip_protocol), and [BitTorrent](https://en.wikipedia.org/wiki/BitTorrent); it broadcasts new messages, syncs the latest messages, and fetches files.
+Because of the way Quiet syncs messages, users will typically receive all messages sent while they were offline—just like Slack or Discord—without the need for servers!

 Invites, access, and usernames are granted by a community owner, i.e. whoever creates the community.
 The owner hands out an "invitation code" which invitees use to connect to the owner's device, register a username, and get a standard cryptographic certificate so they can prove to other peers they're part of the community.